Enhancing Conformal Prediction via Class Similarity

 Finally, we present an extensive empirical study evaluating the performance of both variants, the one that uses a known, Model-Agnostic (MA), class partition, and the one that relies on Model-Specific (MS) class similarities.
 Our experiments encompass multiple datasets, models, and prominent CP score functions: LAC \citep{sadinle2019least}, RAPS \citep{angelopoulos2020uncertainty}, and SAPS \citep{huang2024conformal}.
 We show that our class-similarity-based approach consistently enhances each of these diverse CP methods, providing a flexible and widely applicable tool for improving both the coherence and efficiency of prediction sets.
 To the best of our knowledge, no previous post-training approach has consistently outperformed the standard LAC in terms of average prediction set size.

-\textbf{Our contributions.} Our main contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We propose an “out-of-group” penalty approach, independent of the original CP score function, which improves both the semantic coherence of prediction sets and their average size.
+\textbf{Summary of our main contributions.} \begin{itemize}[leftmargin=*] \item We propose an “out-of-group” penalty approach, independent of the original CP score function, which improves both the semantic coherence of prediction sets and their average size.

-\item We provide a theoretical analysis of the proposed binary penalty, proving not only its effectiveness in reducing the expected number of unique groups in the prediction set but also its non-intuitive ability to decrease the average set size for any score function.
+\item We provide a theoretical analysis of the proposed penalty, proving not only its effectiveness in reducing the expected number of unique groups in the prediction set but also its non-intuitive ability to decrease the average set size for any score function.

-\item We introduce a model-specific variant for the approach, which further reduces the prediction set size and does not require any known class structure.
+\item We introduce a model-specific variant for the approach, \tom{based on the model’s internal embeddings,} which further reduces the prediction set size and does not require any known class structure.

 \item We conduct an extensive empirical evaluation across multiple dataset-model pairs, demonstrating that both our model-agnostic and model-specific variants consistently enhance prominent CP methods, outperforming their original versions in both semantic coherence and size of their prediction sets. \end{itemize}